 Are you able to use the grammar rules when you speak?

-If you say “Yes, I do – grammar is not a problem – it is easy”, well then you can really count yourself lucky because learning German should be a piece of cake for you.
+If you say “Yes, I do – grammar is not a problem – it is easy”, well, then you can really count yourself lucky because learning German should be a piece of cake to you.

 When I started teaching I was like any other teacher.